 The sleek-looking Time Flys monitor gives you a continuous digital sound feed from the nursery.
 Plus, it has two-way talkback action.
-The range the receiver can travel is pretty far, at 1000 feet in an open space, 150 feet indoors.
+The receiver can travel pretty far, at 1,000 feet in an open space, before losing range or 150 feet indoors.

-There is a nightlight feature on the monitor in the nursery, which gives off a soothing glow.
-You can turn the light on and off from the portable receiver.
+The night light feature on the nursery monitor gives off a soothing glow, and you can turn it on or off from the portable receiver.

 The battery can last up to 20 hours, giving you nearly an entire day’s worth of listening.
 Plus, the battery is rechargeable when it runs out of juice.
-The monitor comes with two USB cables and one adapter, to make it easy to plug in just about anywhere.
+The monitor comes with two USB cables and one adapter, making it easy to charge the units just about anywhere.
 This adaptability makes it a good travel monitor.